Value for Money 57%

 Mottaret is at the top of the valley, and offers quick access to some of the best pistes in the 3 Valleys – both the swooping Combe Saulire piste above Courchevel, and the fine area of red and blue pistes beyond the Roc de Tougne above Les Menuires.

-There are plenty of hotels in Mottaret that dropped off the pace back in the 1980s, but Le Mont Vallon is not one of them.
-It’s the best hotel at this end of the valley, decorated in traditional alpine style with lots of wood and hand-carved furniture.
+There are plenty of hotels in Mottaret that dropped off the pace back in the 1980s, but Hotel Mont Vallon was not one of them.
+This the best hotel at this end of the valley, decorated in traditional alpine style with lots of wood and hand-carved furniture.
 It has two restaurants and an indoor swimming-pool.

 Lower Meribel Centre is the place for party animals